justsahilsingh/Convolutional_Neural_Networks_with_Keras_py/README.md

 Objective for this Notebook
 -How to use the Keras library to build convolutional neural networks.
 -Convolutional Neural Network with One Convolutional and Pooling Layers.
+-Convolutional Neural Network with Two Convolutional and Pooling Layers